Berry-Esseen bound and precise moderate deviations for products of random matrices: Main results

-In this subsection we formulate the Berry-Esseen theorem and the Edgeworth expansion for $(X_n^x, \log|G_n x|)$.
-We first state the Berry-Esseen theorem with a target function on $X_n^x$.
+In this subsection we formulate the Berry--Esseen theorem and the Edgeworth expansion for the couple $(X_n^x, \sigma(G_n, x))$.
+We first state the Berry--Esseen theorem with a target function on $X_n^x$.
 Through the rest of the paper we assume that $\gamma>0$ is a fixed small enough constant so that the spectral properties stated in Proposition \ref{transfer operator} hold true.

 \begin{theorem} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment}, \ref{CondiAP} and \ref{Condi-Variance} for positive matrices.
 Then, there exists a constant $C>0$ such that for all $n \geq 1$, $x \in \mathcal{S}$, $y \in \mathbb{R}$ and $\varphi \in \mathcal{B}_{\gamma}$,